comradequinn/klient/README.md

 cat input.json | klient -write "my-topic" -unattended
 ```

 The input file may also specify a key to assign to each value.
-The example below shows how to specify a key and also how to use a non-new-line delimiter, in the case `|`:
+The example below shows how to specify a key and also how to use a non-new-line delimiter, in this case `|`:

 ```
 // file: input.json, the k# values are the keys